Kevin-H2R/MyMVCChat/README.md

 ### Setup

-Clone in your Apache's `www/` directory
+Clone in your Apache's web root directory

 Replace database configuration in `./config.php`